 How we test photo book services

 We looked at eight of the most popular printing services — Printique (AdoramaPix), Costco, CVS Photo, Mpix, Mixbook, Shutterfly, Snapfish and Walmart — to see which ones delivered both a great user experience and a photo book you'd be proud to give.
+This year, we skipped Artifact Uprising, but you can read our older Artifact Uprising review.

 For this year's test, we used stock photos of two families (one Caucasian and the other African American).
 We edited one picture to be a bit underexposed.
 This tested the photo services' ability to balance various exposures as well as different skin tones.